nacekoprivec/anomaly-detection/README.md

    * range: The interval shown on the histogram. (example: [0, 10])

 ### Anomaly detection
 The component that does the actual anomaly detection.
 It recieves data from a consumer component and sends output to output components.
+The following arguments are general for all conponents:
+* input_vector_size: An integer representing the dimensionality of the inputted vector (number of features) (example: 2),
+* averages: Specifies additional features to be constructed.
+In this case averages of the last i values of a feature are calculated and included in the feature vector. (example: [[2, 3, 5], [2]] -> this means that the first feature gets addtitonal features: average over last 2 values, average over last 3 values and average over last 5 values and the second feature gets average over last 2 values)
+* shifts: Specifies additional features to be constructed.
+In this case shifted values of a feature are included in the feature vector. (example: [[1, 2, 3], [4, 5]] -> this means that the first feature gets addtitonal features: value shifted for 1, value shifted for 2 and value shifted for 3 and the second feature gets value shifted for 4 and value shifted for 5)
+* "time_features": TODO ["day", "month", "weekday", "hour"],
 1. **Border check:** A simple component that checks if the test_value falls within the specified interval and also gives warnings if it is close to the border.
 It requires the following arguments in the config file:
    * warning_stages: A list of floats from interval [0, 1] which represent different stages of warnings (values above 1 are over the border). (example: [0.7, 0.9])
    * UL: Upper limit of the specified interval. (example: 4)